trevortombe/cdnvaccinebot/README.md

 This is a bot tweeting COVID vaccination progress through the [@CDNVaccineCount](https://twitter.com/CDNVaccineCount) account.
 Every few hours it will report both the share of Canada's population that has received at least one dose and the share that is fully vaccinated.
 All data is automatically fetched from [COVID-19 Tracker Canada](https://covid19tracker.ca/vaccinationtracker.html).

+*This bot is now disconnected and no longer updating.*

 ---

 ![](Plots/progress.png)